Postgraduate Open Evening – 5 April

 Will I have a work placement?

-The industrial year is an opportunity to put into practice the knowledge and experienced you gain during your first year.
+The industrial placement is an opportunity to put into practice the knowledge and experience you gain during your first year on the programme.
+You will engage with current industrial systems, processes, and practices, which contribute to your professional development as a manager in the engineering sector.

 How long is my placement?